shervinminaee/Awesome-Agentic-AI-papers/README.md

-# Awesome Agentic-AI-papers

-# Awesome- Agentic AI Survey & Foundational Papers
+# Awesome Agentic AI Survey & Foundational Papers
 In this page, I will provide a curated list of the most popular and highly-cited papers on LLM-based agents, covering surveys, foundational methods, multi-agent systems, benchmarks, and applications.
 Papers are selected based on citation count, GitHub stars, and community impact.
 If there is a paper missing here, please open an issue or submit a pull request, and I would be happy to include it in this list.

 # Background